-The amount of shift is automatically calculated with speed.
+In the head-up mode, the amount of shift is automatically calculated with speed.
 The maximum shift amount is limited to 60% of the range in use.
 For example, if you set the shift speed setting for 15 knots and the ship is running at 10 knots, the amount of shift will be 40%.
 The formula for determining shift amount is as shown below.